simukappu/activity_notification/docs/Setup.md

 *Hint*: the *"notification."* prefix in *:key* is completely optional, you can skip it in your projects or use this prefix only to make namespace.

-If you would like to fallback to a partial, you can utilize the **:fallback** parameter to specify the path of a partial to use when one is missing:
+If you would like to fall back to a partial, you can utilize the **:fallback** parameter to specify the path of a partial to use when one is missing:

 ```erb
 <%= render_notification(@notification, target: :users, fallback: :default) %>